Stephen Hawking 1942-2018

 Stephen Hawking's A Brief History of Time was a publishing phenomenon.
 Translated into thirty languages, it has sold over nine million copies worldwide.
 It continues to captivate and inspire new readers every year.
 When it was first published in 1988 the ideas discussed in it were at the cutting edge of what was then known about the universe.
 In the intervening years there have been extraordinary advances in our understanding of the space and time.
 The technology for observing the micro- and macro-cosmic world has developed in leaps and bounds.
 During the same period cosmology and the theoretical sciences have entered a new golden age.
 Professor Stephen Hawking has been at the heart of this new scientific renaissance.

-Now, in The Universe in a Nutshell, Stephen Hawking brings us fully up-to-date with the advances in scientific thinking.
+Now, in The Universe in a Nutshell, beautifully illustrated with original artwork commissioned for this project, Stephen Hawking brings us fully up-to-date with the advances in scientific thinking.
 We are now nearer than we have ever been to a full understanding of the universe.
 In a fascinating and accessible discussion that ranges from quantum mechanics, to time travel, black holes to uncertainty theory, to the search for science's Holy Grail - the unified field theory (or in layman's terms the 'theory of absolutely everything') Professor Hawking once more takes us to the cutting edge of modern thinking.
-Beautifully illustrated throughout, with original artwork commissioned for this project, The Universe in a Nutshell is guaranteed to be the biggest science book of 2001.

-Stephen Hawking is regarded as one of the most brilliant theoretical physicists since Einstein.
-He held the position of Lucasian Professor of Mathematics at the University of Cambridge for thirty years and is the author of A Brief History of Time which was an international bestseller.
-His other books for the general reader include A Briefer History of Time, the essay collection Black Holes and Baby Universe and The Universe in a Nutshell.
+Professor Hawking was the author of A Brief History of Time which was an international bestseller.
+His other bestselling books for the general reader include A Briefer History of Time, the essay collection Black Holes and Baby Universes and Other Essays, The Universe in a Nutshell, A Briefer History of Time, The Grand Design and Black Holes: The Reith Lectures.
+He died in 2018 at the age of seventy-six.